-- A visible patch of red, itchy skin or rash mostly around the nose and mouth
+- Visible red, raw areas mostly around the nose and mouth

-- Bruises which burst and ooze pus or fluids after a couple of days and form a yellow crust
+- Fluid-filled lesions that burst and ooze pus or fluids after a couple of days and form a yellow crust

 - Patches around the nose and mouth which can be spread to different parts of the body by touching or scratching

-- Rashes which are bothersome but not painful
+- Rashes that are bothersome but not painful

-- Bigger rankles appear on trunk or diaper areas of babies in bulbous Impetigo
+- Bigger rankles appear on trunk or diaper areas of babies in bullous Impetigo

 - Swelling in lymph nodes